10 Things You Need to Know About Federal Gun Laws

 A felon convicted by a state court can only regain their gun rights under federal law if there has been a full restoration of civil rights at the state level.
 In practical terms, this means a person convicted of a felony under Texas law must obtain a fall pardon from the governor.
 These are rarely granted, and as the Texas Board of Pardons and Paroles notes, “The criteria for restoration of firearm rights are limited to extreme and unusual circumstances which prevent the applicant from gaining a livelihood.”

-10. You Need to Get Legal Help Before It Is Too Late
+10. Get Legal Help Before It Is Too Late

-If you have been charged with a felony in Texas, or face any other legal proceeding that may result in the loss of your gun rights, it is important to seek legal assistance right away.
+If you have been charged with a felony in Texas.
+Or if you face any other legal proceeding that may result in the loss of your gun rights.
+It is important to seek legal assistance right away.
 An experienced Collin County criminal defense attorney can fight to protect your rights.
 Contact the offices of Rosenthal Kalabus & Therrian, to speak with a Collin County lawyer today.